boku7/boku7.github.io/_posts/2019-09-08-SLAE32_6-1_polyMMXbindSh.md

 ```

 + To push the filename string `//bin/sh` onto the stack, I used the MMX registers.
-+ The code I added/modified is indented with one space.

 ### Compiling the Shellcode
 ```console